judyj/simp-doc/docs/contributors_guide/maintenance/Other_ISO_Related_Project_Release_Procedures.rst

 FIXME.

-Only rubygem-simp-cli is setup of to release to GitHub when an annotated tag is pushed to its GitHub project and TraviCI succeeds.
+Only rubygem-simp-cli is setup of to release to GitHub, when an annotated tag is pushed to its GitHub project *and* TraviCI succeeds.
 Need to fix the remaining assets and then update this description.

 Build Signed RPM and Deploy to packagecloud